Calculus of multilinear differential operators, operator $L_\infty$-algebras and ${\it IBL}_\infty$-algebras: Introduction

-Due to the specifics of the original problem, we pay a particular attention to the case of \emph{operator $\LLL$-algebras}, the latter being $\LLL$-algebras supported on (graded) commutative algebras and with the structure operations representable as formal infinite series of differential operators of certain orders.
+Due to the specifics of the original problem, we pay particular attention to the case of \emph{operator $\LLL$-algebras}, the latter being $\LLL$-algebras supported on (graded) commutative associative algebras and with the structure operations representable as formal infinite series of differential operators of certain orders.
 The big bracket and the $\IBL_\infty$-algebras arise as particular examples of such algebras.
 We generalize the former by introducing the \emph{superbig} bracket.
-The term is meant to indicate that it `contains' the big bracket while, as noticed by Y.~Kosmann-Schwarzbach, the big bracket itself produces several simpler brackets relevant for deformation theory.
-The interest is further reinforced by Theorem \ref{Vymenim to kolo?} that singles out Lie-related operads as the ones satisfying a certain minimality condition with respect to their multifiltrations.
+The term is meant to indicate that it contains the big bracket while, as noticed by Y.~Kosmann-Schwarzbach, the big bracket itself gives rise to several simpler brackets relevant for deformation theory.
+The interest is further reinforced by Theorem \ref{Vymenim to kolo?} that singles out Lie-related operads as the ones satisfying a certain minimality condition with respect to their multifiltrations. \revnm{reworded}{The operads satisfying this minimality condition, which we call {\em tight\/}, are characterized by the property that each of them admits a presentation $\oP=\Free/(R)$, where the relations $R$ with respect to the generators $E$ stay within the multifiltration components of $\oP$ of the lowest possible order.
+Here, the relevant multifiltration (the \emph{standard {\it D}-multifiltration\/}) is canonically associated with a choice of generators $E$ of $\oP$.
+For instance, in the particular case of the Lie operad $\Lie$ the property of being tight shows up in the fact that the Jacobiator

-We will call operads satisfying that minimal condition {\em tight\/} operads.
-They are characterized by the property that the axioms of their operator algebras are represented by operators of the same type as their structure operations.
-Let us explain this phenomenon on the operad $\Lie$ governing Lie algebras.
-Particular examples of operator Lie algebras are Poisson algebras which are, by definition, Lie algebras supported on a commutative associative algebra $A$, whose bracket $\{-,-\}: A \ot A \to A$ is a derivation in each variable.
-It can easily be proved that then also the Jacobiator $\Jac : A \ot A \ot A \to A$ of the bracket is a derivation in each of its three variables.

-The analogous property does not hold e.g.~for associative algebras.
-Having an associative multiplication $\star : A \ot A \to A$ which is a (first order) derivation in each variable, its associator $\rmAss : A \ot A \ot A \to A$ is an {\em order two\/}\ \ derivation in its three variables.
-And, indeed, the operad $\Ass$ for associative algebras is not tight.

-The property of tightness thus determines the nature of the related operator algebras.
-While operator algebras over tight operads are easier to handle and admit nice structure theorems and recursive constructions, algebras over operads that are not tight are much less friendly.
-This is best illustrated by the highly nontrivial Kontsevich deformation quantization of Poisson manifolds which is, in our terminology, a formal operator $\Ass$-algebra.